milanaryal/milanaryal.github.io/_posts/2015/2015-01-06-adding-hover-anchor-links-to-header-on-github-pages-using-jekyll.md

 (function () {
   'use strict';

-  // AnchorJS selector - Define/change like the following eg where you want to put anchor links. var selector = '.post-content h2, .post-content h3, .post-content h4, .post-content h5, .post-content h6';
+  // AnchorJS selector - Define/change like the following eg where you want to use anchor links. var selector = '.post-content > h2, .post-content > h3, .post-content > h4, .post-content > h5, .post-content > h6';

   // Select any elements that match the provided selector. var elements = document.querySelectorAll(selector);